National Register Listings in

 Today, Frederick County is a vibrant community with a mix of historic landmarks, cultural attractions, and a flourishing economy.
 It continues to be a center for agriculture, manufacturing, and services, while also embracing its rich history and natural beauty.

-This timeline provides a concise overview of the key events in the history of Frederick County, Maryland.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Frederick County, Maryland.

 • 1748: Frederick County, Maryland is established as one of the original counties in the state.